inyong37/Projects/README.md

 When: 2019-01-21-Mon ~ 2019-01-23-Wed

-Where: Korea University & Intel
+Host: Korea University & Intel

 Team: In Hello